ENSTA Paris

-ENSTA Paris affords its students a general training course in engineering.
-To this end, the school provides high-level scientific and technological training.
-The teaching is given by research professors with the participation of numerous auxiliary teachers from the economic and industrial world familiar with the latest technical developments in a wide variety of fields.
-The general nature of the training on offer enables ENSTA graduates to find a career in various sectors such as the automotive or naval industry, networks and telecommunications, space propulsion, robotics, oceanology and the environment.

-Research, one of the school's primary missions, makes a significant contribution to both fundamental and applied fields, meeting the needs of businesses and also contributing to the school's scholarly outlook.
-Roughly half of the research at the school is the responsibility of the school's research professors, and the other half is carried out by researchers from the CNRS, the INSERM, and the École polytechnique working at ENSTA premises.

 History

 Originally, the school was the brainchild of Henri-Louis Duhamel du Monceau, inspector general of the Navy.
 He had identified the need to give the Navy's master carpenters a theoretical education, particularly in mathematics and physics, which were making quick progress, so that they would have a clearer understanding of their trade.

 Duhamel du Monceau founded the first school in his home in Paris on the Isle Saint Louis in 1741.
 This date is recognised as the origin of the institution.
 In 1748 it was moved to the royal library on rue Richelieu, and in 1753 to the Louvre Palace, immediately adjacent to the Académie des Sciences.
 It was closed in 1759 during the Seven Years' War.
 In 1765, he managed to persuade the duc de Choiseul to reopen it as part of a sweeping overhaul of the navy.
 Duhamel du Monceau continued to run the school for the rest of his life.

 The School of Student Engineer Constructors, as it was known, was closed in 1793 during the French Revolution.
 It reopened in 1795 as an application school for the Ecole Polytechnique.
 Later on, it became known as Ecole nationale supérieure du Génie maritime (National Higher College of Maritime Engineering).

 In 1970, the Délégation générale pour l'Armement (Arms administration of the Ministry of Defence) merged the school with three of its other establishments: